Brandon123b/CSC-372-Interpreter/README.md

 Look at the top error first:
 	The program might skip a line if an error occurs, potentially causing subsequent errors.
 I recommend addressing the first error first to ensure it's fixed before examining other errors.
 Often, resolving the initial error can automatically resolve the others.

+Negatives are not supported:
+	There is no support for negative numbers.
+This is because some reason I assume?
+Use 0-{number} instead of -{number}.
+This is a simple fix that works well.